collocations.org

 Before our very eyes, the bird snatched the fish from the plate and flew off.

-He couldn''t keep his eyes off the girl sitting opposite him.
+He couldn't keep his eyes off the girl sitting opposite him.

-(= to show that you are annoyed or impatient) She rolled her eyes heavenwards when she saw what her husband was wearing.
+She rolled her eyes heavenward when she saw what her husband was wearing.

 He looked at me with a twinkle in his eye.

-have an eye on sb/sth
+have an eye on sb/sth (= be watching)

-(= be watching) The store detective had his eye on a group of boys who were acting suspiciously.
+The store detective had his eye on a group of boys who were acting suspiciously.

-keep an eye on sb/sth
+keep an eye on sb/sth (= watch)

-(= watch out for) I walked round the shops, keeping an eye out for bargains.
+I walked around the store, keeping an eye out for bargains.

 out of the corner of your eye